dhee-tree/Team-19/WoodLess/tests/README.md

 This guide goes over test files, and how to set up the testing environment.

 ## Environment Setup
-[`.env.testing`](../.env.testing.example) Is the app enviroment that is used for testing.
+[`.env.testing`](../.env.testing.example) Is the app environment that is used for testing.
 We will need to set this up so that we can run tests locally.
-When you add the `--env=testing` modifer to artisan commands, it will use this file instead.
+When you add the `--env=testing` modifier to artisan commands, it will use this file instead.

 1. First, copy or rename `.env.testing.example` to `.env.testing`.
 2. Generate an app key using `php artisan key:generate --env=testing`.